SyncTank/QoL/General Batch/README.md

 ### Note
 For both .batch & cmdlet
-If you are going to use them in enviroment alot just add it in as a function | path in powershell base levels are only really if you need the actual file
+If you are going to use them frequently in your enviroment, just add it in as a function in Powershell or a path in Enviroment Variables.
+These base files are only really if you need the actual file or reference.